Your shopping cart is empty.

 Ogden

-Pioneer in somatic psychology who developed the Sensorimotor Psychotherapy method and founded the Institute of Sensorimotor Psychotherapy.
+Pioneer in somatic psychology, developed the Sensorimotor Psychotherapy method and founded the Sensorimotor Psychotherapy Institute.

 Pat Ogden, PhD, is a pioneer in somatic psychology, the creator of the Sensorimotor Psychotherapy method, and founder of the Sensorimotor Psychotherapy Institute, an internationally recognized school specializing in somatic–cognitive approaches for the treatment of posttraumatic stress, attachment disturbances and relational issues.